akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 > to maintain and synchronize requirements, documentation, service
 > requests or other artifacts applicable to the DHSS IT service line.
 >
-> Whichever tools are selected, the Offeror must document agreed upon
-> decisions made with DHSS IT and DHSS Program staff.
->
-> For efficiency, the Offeror may choose to perform this activity in
+> For efficiency, the Offeror may choose to perform this alignment
-> bulk across all DHSS IT service lines once the results of the Service
+> activity in bulk across all DHSS IT service lines once the results of
-> Alignment Conference are finalized, or as an element of the Service
+> the Service Alignment Conference are finalized, or as an element of
-> Line Engagement and Planning, or both.
+> the Service Line Engagement and Planning, or both.
 >
 > DHSS IT Service Line Management Processes and Tools are reviewed and
 > improved over time.
 If more than 3 months passes between the process